mkenlo/Snail-Racing/README.md

 Snail Race is a two players-game.
 Players run a distance of 100m.
 The first player to arrive at position 100 has won the race.
 The running distance is 100m.

+This repo provides with various endpoints for the game front-end implementation

+# Setup and Installation
+ - Install Python and Google App Engine Launcher
+ - Clone this repo and Open the clone folder into Google App Engine Launcher
+ - Select project and click the Run button
+ - Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer

 # Game Description

 The running distance is 100m.
 At the beginning of the game, each player position is set to 0.